nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 * Around 400% range
 * Not crazy expensive (I’ll happily buy more expensive cassettes and chains if they are more durable)

 If weight was no concern, I’d happily buy a Shimano LinkGlide drivetrain.
-My wife has a cheap Cues version of it on her commuter e-bike and it’s great.
+My partner has a cheap Cues version of it on her commuter e-bike and it’s great.

-But since I care about the weight of my drivetrain, my current drivetrain of choice is a min-max between different manufacturers and time periods.
-The heart of the drivetrain is a Sram 11-speed X01/XX1 cassette propelled by a Sram Eagle X01/XX1 chain (simply because they are easier to find) matched with a narrow-wide Eagle chainring.
+But since I do care about the weight of my drivetrain, I went with a min-max setup including different manufacturers and time periods.
+The heart of the drivetrain is a Sram 11-speed X01 cassette propelled by a Sram Eagle XX1 chain and matched with a narrow-wide Eagle chainring.
 The 11-speed cassette provides ample range for my taste while keeping the weight down.
 The narrow-wide Eagle chainring on the other hand helps with chain retention.
 Responsible for shifting is a Shimano XT 11-speed short-cage derailleur matched with a XT 11-speed Shifter.
 Cog spacing is identical between Shimano and Sram 11-speed cassettes (before LinkGlide), so this works great.

 [Photos of 11-speed setup, shifter hack for i-Spec]

 What I like best about this, is how easy 11-speed is to setup compared to 12-speed.
-It’s a lot less finicky.
-It’s also less likely to get hit by a rock because of it’s smaller derailleur shape.
+It’s a lot less finicky and less likely to get hit by a rock because of it’s smaller derailleur shape.

 Now, do I really notice the 100g weight difference between the 11-speed and 12-speed X01/XX1 cassette?
 I doubt it.
-But the 11-speed cassette looks better and can be found cheaper.
+But the 11-speed one can be found cheaper and looks better once installed.
+Finally, my rear disk brake is bigger again.

 What else can I say on the riding experience?
 I mean it just works.
-It shifts well and fast, even though the Shimano Shifter has a bit too much travel for my liking.
-It’s also very silent, more so than a full Eagle setup (shorter cage derailleur).
-I think I also notice less pedal kickback, though that could very well be placebo playing its tricks.
+Shifting is crisp and fast.
+It's also pleasantly silent, more so than a full Eagle setup.
+I asssume this is due to the shorter cage of the derailleur.
+Pedal kickback is also less noticeable, though that could very well be placebo playing its tricks.
+In the last half a year of riding it in winter conditions, it has seen zero maintenance.
+The chain and cassette are still mint and show almost no wear.
+I will say though, that I clean my chain after every ride with a cloth and re-lube it.
+The only small nitpick is the long shifter lever.
+I'd prefer it to be shorter, necessitating less thumb movement to shift down.

 [Photo of riding]